veertuinc/anka-docs/Anka Build Cloud/working-with-controller-and-API.md

-instance_state | string | the instance's state options are "Scheduling", "Pulling", "Started", "Stopping", "Stopped", "Terminating", "Terminated", "Error", "Pushing" (Scheduling -> Pulling, Started, Stopped, Pushing, or Error -> Terminating -> Terminated) message        | string | Error message in case of an error anka_registry  | string | the URL of the registry where the template is saved vmid           | string | the Id of the template that the VM is created from tag            | string | the template's tag version        | int    | the template's version vminfo         | object | an object representing the VM itself
+instance_state | string | the instance's state options are "Scheduling", "Pulling", "Started", "Stopping", "Stopped", "Terminating", "Terminated", "Error", "Pushing" (Scheduling -> Pulling, Started, Stopped, Pushing, or Error -> Terminating -> Terminated) message        | string | Error message in case of an error anka_registry  | string | the URL of the registry where the template is saved vmid           | string | The UUID the VM template you wish to target tag            | string | the template's tag version        | int    | the template's version vminfo         | object | an object representing the VM itself